Demo Request

 Zombie accounts are user accounts that linger in systems and applications without active use or proper management.
 These usually either belong to employees who have left the organization or were created for specific purposes that are no longer relevant.
 Over time, these idle accounts become potential vulnerabilities, exposing organizations to a variety of risks.

-How is a Zombie Account Created?
+How are Zombie Accounts Created?

 Factors Contributing to Zombie Account Creation